The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Other projects

 While recording Ziggy Stardust, Bowie offered "Suffragette City" to the band Mott the Hoople, who were on the verge of breaking up, but they declined.
 So Bowie wrote a new song for them, "All the Young Dudes".
 With Bowie producing, the band recorded the track in May 1972.
 Bowie would also produce the band's fifth album named after the song.
 Bowie would perform the song on the Ziggy Stardust Tour and record his own version during the Aladdin Sane sessions.
 The tour took a toll on Bowie's mental health; it marked the beginning of his longtime cocaine addiction.
 During this time, he underwent other projects that contributed to growing exhaustion.
 In August 1972, he co-produced Lou Reed's Transformer with Ronson in London in between tour commitments.
 Two months later, he mixed the Stooges' 1973 album Raw Power in Hollywood during the first US tour; Bowie had become friends with the band's frontman Iggy Pop.

-In November 1973, Bowie conducted an interview with writer William S. Burroughs for Rolling Stone.
+In November 1973, Bowie conducted an interview with the writer William S. Burroughs for Rolling Stone.
 He spoke of a musical based on Ziggy Stardust, saying: "Forty scenes are in it and it would be nice if the characters and actors learned the scenes and we all shuffled them around in a hat the afternoon of the performance and just performed it as the scenes come out."
-The musical, considered by Pegg a "retrograde step", fell through, but Bowie salvaged two songs for he had written for it—"Rebel Rebel" and "Rock 'n' Roll with Me"—for his 1974 album Diamond Dogs.
+The musical, considered by Pegg a "retrograde step", fell through, but Bowie salvaged two songs he had written for it—"Rebel Rebel" and "Rock 'n' Roll with Me"—for his 1974 album Diamond Dogs.